loentar/ngrest-db/README.md

 // *table: users
 struct User
 {
-    // be default all the fields are not null
+    // by default all the fields are not null
+    // to make field nullable wrap it into ngrest::Nullable

     // *pk: true
-    // *autoincrenent: true
+    // *autoincrement: true
     int id;

     std::string name;